The type of system you choose will depend on the type of boat you have, power supply, fresh water capacity and cruising area.

 These toilets can often be converted to operate with an electric macerator but are considered noisy which often outweighs any benefits.

-Gravity discharge toilets offer the simplest solution to pumpout systems with the toilet sitting directly over the waste tank giving very little opportunity for problems although smell will become an issue if the tank is not pumped out on a regular basis.
+Gravity discharge or drop through toilets offer the simplest solution to pump out systems with the toilet sitting directly over the waste tank giving very little opportunity for problems although smell could become an issue if the tank is not pumped out on a regular basis.

 Vacuum toilets are arguably the most efficient of toilets in relation to water usage and number of pumpouts required.
 Typical water usage is around 0.4litres although this needs increasing for solids.